hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 <u>{% newthought 'Day 1' %}</u>

 On the first day, you get a general overview of trivago from the business model -> core values -> organizational structure.
 You also get to meet lots of people while browsing through the beautiful campus.
-You end the day by getting your work laptop so, you can set up your email, slack, and other communication tools used at trivago.
+You end the day by getting your work laptop and setting up your email, slack, and other communication tools used at trivago.

 {% twocolumnfigure 'assets/img/posts/life-at-trivago/meeting-room-in-trivago-campus.jpg' 'Meeting room at the trivago campus.' 'assets/img/posts/life-at-trivago/trivago-culture-kitchen.jpg' 'trivago Culture Kitchen' %}

 <u>{% newthought 'Day 2 - 4' %}</u>

-On day 2, you should now have your laptop and, also set up your work mail.
-Once you log into your email, there are notifications for JIRA task to be completed in your inbox.
-The tasks involve simple things like updating your info in Workday, going to Wage and Accounting to get your salary account all sorted if you want to get paid.
-Time slots have already been set aside for these tasks, so you can still participate in the core check-in week activities.
+By day two, you should  have your laptop and work email setup.
+Once you log into your email, in your inbox awaits Jira tickets to be completed by you.
+The tickets involve simple things like updating your info in Workday, going to Wage and Accounting to get your salary account all sorted if you want to get paid.

 In the next 2 - 4 days, you are divided into groups for group activities and case studies.
-A representative from each pillar/department in the organisational structure comes in to discuss the role and function of that pillar, the pillar structure and how what they do contributes to the trivago mission and vision.
+A representative from each pillar/department in the organisational structure comes in to discuss the role, structure and functions of their pillar and how it aligns with trivago’s overall mission as a company.
 This is also an opportunity for you to see how your role and team fits into the trivago ecosystem.
 Afterwards, each group is given a case study to show their understanding of the pillar functions.

-Some case studies were fun while some were challenging.
-I did enjoy the marketing case study.
-Some groups stayed at the campus till 9 PM to show you how challenging some case studies where.
+Overall, the case studies were fun and challenging.
+There were even times we had to stay until 9 pm to complete them.
+Particularly for me, the marketing case study stood out.

 <u>{% newthought 'Day 5' %}</u>

 That last day is what I like to call *fun day*.
 Each group were given a tablet with a game we had to play.
 The game involves walking around the city of Dusseldorf, finding items and locations, taking pictures of landmarks, meeting at specific locations at specific times etc. Each achievement had a score and there was a prize for the winning team.

-Unfortunately, my team didn't win.
-We ended the day at a local pub that brew its own beer. trivago had paid for us all to drink as much as we can.
-We drank, shared our respective experiences in regard to the check-in week, shared contact details and went our separate ways.
+Even though my team didn’t win, we still got the chance to end the day by celebrating the end of a successful checkin week at a local pub that brews its own beer.
+And as per trivago’s fashion, we were allowed to drink as much as we want for free while sitting and reflecting back on our respective experiences of the check-in week.
+We all exchanged contacts and went our separate ways to the remote offices.

 ### {% newthought 'The Team' %}

-I would never forget my first day at the Leipzig office after the check-in week.
-The temporary flat was in the same building as the office, so I basically took the elevator down to work.
+I would never forget my first day at the Leipzig office. after the check-in week.
+Luckily for me, my first day commute to the office was quite short, I just had to take a 1 minutes elevator ride down to the first floor, since I was staying at the company residence on the third floor in the same building.

 After getting information overload from the check-in week, I was ready to jump into work mode.
-I came into the office and went straight to Office Management.
-Office management gave me a tour of the office and handed me over to my manager.
+I went straight to where my colleagues from office management were sitting.
+They kindly gave me the tour of the office and introduced me to my team and manager.

-I had a short meeting with my manager as he showed me a confluence page that had been prepared with a detailed outline of things to do for the week, so I could get acquainted with the office, product and the team.
-We concluded the meeting, and he showed me where I would be seating.
+In my first meeting with my manager, he gave me a confluence page prepared for me with a detailed outline of tasks and activities that were planned for me to help me smoothly integrate into the team.
+By the end of the meeting, he showed me where I would be seating.{% sidenote 'seat-change-freq' 'During my time at trivago, I changed seat at least 3 times.' %}

 {% maincolumn 'assets/img/posts/life-at-trivago/desk-decoration-first-day.jpg' 'My first day at the Leipzig office with my desk decorated with a welcome card.' %}